WhatsApp Customer Support: Build a Help Desk That Scales in 2026

 6. Multi-Agent Shared Inbox

 A multi-agent shared inbox for WhatsApp allows multiple support agents to manage conversations from a single WhatsApp Business number — with features like conversation assignment, internal notes, labels, canned responses, collision detection, and real-time collaboration.
-ChatDaddy's shared inbox supports unlimited agents with no per-seat pricing.
+ChatDaddy's shared inbox supports up to 15 teammates with no additional per-seat fees within your plan.

 The WhatsApp Business App supports only 4 linked devices — entirely insufficient for any team-based support operation.
-The WhatsApp Business API, accessed through a platform like ChatDaddy, enables unlimited agents to work from a single WhatsApp number through a shared team inbox.
+The WhatsApp Business API, accessed through a platform like ChatDaddy, enables your entire team (up to 15 agents) to work from a single WhatsApp number through a shared team inbox.

 6.1 Essential Inbox Features